discoverygarden/islandora_critical_edition/README.md

 CONFIGURATION
 -------------
+The islandora_image_annotation module is a required module dependency.

-The islandora_image_annotation module may need to be configured to allow annotation of the Islandora Page Content Model on the JPG datastream for successful viewing of the shared canvas in Firefox.
+The islandora_image_annotation module needs to be configured to allow annotation of the Islandora Page Content Model on the JPG datastream for successful viewing of the shared canvas in Firefox.